Operoo Audiri

 • Health and Physical Education

-• The Humanities (History, Geography, Economics, Civics and Citizenship)
+• The Humanities (History, Geography, Economics and Business, Civics and Citizenship)

 • Languages